iterorganization/Waveform-Editor/docs/source/derived.rst

 Combined Operations
 -------------------

-All methods explained above may be combined to generate complex waveform definitions, an example of this is shown below.
+The methods explained above may be combined to generate complex waveform definitions, an example of this is shown below.

 .. code-block:: yaml